Daniel Boultonprofile image

 Current Appointments

-Conjoint postdoctoral researcher at UNSW, School of Medical Sciences Adjunct postdoctoral researcher at WSU, School of Medicine
+Conjoint postdoctoral researcher at UNSW, School of Medical Sciences Lecturer, School of Medicine, Western Sydney University

 email hidden; JavaScript is required

-Daniel is an early career researcher with a strong background in exercise physiology.
-After receiving an Academic Excellence Scholarship (Western Sydney University/WSU), he was listed on the Dean’s Merit List (Top 2% across the School of Science and Health, WSU).
-Following this, he was awarded both the University Medal and Dean’s Medal for excellence in research and education for his achievements in his Honours and undergraduate degree (Sport and Exercise Science).
-During his honours and PhD (completed 2016), he developed original techniques and protocols to measure and analyse muscle sympathetic nerve activity to contracting skeletal muscle – a difficult and substantial achievement given the challenges associated with microneurography.
-Previously, Daniel has performed studies using MSNA-fMRI coupling to investigate cortical and subcortical responses to voluntary exercise, experimental pain, hypertension, mental stress and migraines.
+After receiving an Academic Excellence Scholarship (Western Sydney University/WSU), Dr Boulton was listed on the Dean's Merit List (Top 2% across the School of Science and Health, WSU).
+Following this, he was awarded both the University Medal and Dean's Medal for excellence in research and education for his achievements in his Honours and undergraduate degree (Sport and Exercise Science).

 Publications